 When you blend the mixture, the protein-baked oats mixture won’t be fully blended/combined, that’s okay!
 Just make sure to divide them evenly as they fall to the bottom of the food processor.

-One of the perks about this protein baked oats recipe is that it's a great meal prep recipe (here are other great meal prep breakfast ideas)!
-You can make and prep the oatmeal the night before and then just make it in the morning (just like this candy cane, Christmas morning high-protein baked oatmeal!).
+One of the perks about the baked chocolate protein oats is that they're a great meal prep recipe (here are other great meal prep breakfast ideas)!
+You can make and prep the oatmeal the night before and then just make it in the morning.

 Let it sit on the counter for 10 minutes in the morning before baking for the same amount of time in the morning.